Skip to main content

 Medical Procedures

-Medical procedures like some surgeries, transplants, imaging and other tests often require prior authorization.
+Some medical procedures like surgeries, organ transplants, imaging or therapies often require a prior authorization request.

 Search medical procedures